solidlabnetwork/CorbinFL/Readme.md

 # Federated Learning with Differential Privacy

-This project implements CorBin-FL and Augmented CorBin-FL methods and compare them with other differentially private quantization method (LDP-FL Sun et. al. 2020) and on private quantization method (CorQunt Sures et.al.
-2022) and vanilla FL method
+This project implements CorBin-FL and Augmented CorBin-FL methods and compare them with other differentially private quantization method (LDP-FL Sun et. al. 2020) and non-private quantization method (CorQunt Sures et.al.
+2022) and vanilla FL method.
+Also implement Improve Gaussian mechanism and Laplace mechanism for comparison.
+Implementation of federated learning is on CIFAR10 and MNIST datasets.

 ## Features